Basilica della Santa Casa: Papal support

 On 4 October 2012, Benedict XVI visited the Shrine to mark the 50th anniversary of John XXIII's visit.
 In his visit, Benedict formally entrusted the World Synod of Bishops and the Year of Faith to the Virgin of Loreto.

 On 20 June 2020, during the Feast of the Immaculate Heart of Mary, Pope Francis added three invocations to the Litany of Loreto: Mother of mercy, Mother of hope, and Solace of migrants.
 He later approved the extension of the Jubilee Year of Loreto to 2021.
 The jubilee year marks the 100th anniversary of the official proclamation of Our Lady of Loreto as the patroness of pilots and air passengers.
-It began 8 December 2019 and was due to end 10 December 2020, the feast of Our Lady of Loreto, but was extended to 10 December 2021 because of disruptions due to the coronavirus.
+It began 8 December 2019 and was due to end 10 December 2020, the feast of Our Lady of Loreto, but was extended to 10 December 2021 because of disruptions due to the COVID-19 pandemic.

 Similar traditions

 Nazareth

 A competing tradition holds that the location of the Annunciation was at or near the site of the present Basilica of the Annunciation, whose lower level holds the Grotto of the Annunciation, said to be the remains of Mary's childhood home.
 (The Church of Saint Anne in Jerusalem is also said to have been built on the site of Mary's childhood home.)
-However, proponents of Loreto maintain that the Holy House and the Grotto were originally part of the same dwelling.
+Some proponents of Loreto maintain that the Holy House and the Grotto were originally part of the same dwelling.